TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_continuous_nc_examples.md

 - **When using makefiles to build**, note the required combination and build using make command (see <a href="@VAR_MCU_SDK_DOCS_PATH/MAKEFILE_BUILD_PAGE.html" target="_blank"> Using SDK with Makefiles </a>)
 - Launch a CCS debug session and run the executable, see <a href="@VAR_MCU_SDK_DOCS_PATH/CCS_LAUNCH_PAGE.html" target="_blank">  CCS Launch, Load and Run </a>
-- Refer to UART terminal for user interface menu options.

 ### Test Case Description
 <table>